Pocketpair

 Pocketpair, Inc. (Note: The company is officially written as "Pocketpair", but it is also referred as "Pocket Pair" in media and other sources.)
 (Note: Formerly known as PocketPair.inc) (株式会社ポケットペア, Kabushikigaisha Pokettopea) is a Japanese video game development company based in Shinagawa, Tokyo.
 The company was founded by Takuro Mizobe in 2015 and is best known for their games Craftopia and Palworld.

 The company's first title was the roguelike deck-building game Overdungeon which was released in 2019.
 In 2020, Pocketpair released the open-world survival crafting game Craftopia and announced Palworld in 2021.
-However, the game's development was delayed, and they released their third title AI Art Imposter in 2022.
-In 2026, they will release Palworld after five years of development.
+However, the game's development was delayed, and they released their third title AI Art Impostor in 2022.
+In 2026, they released Palworld after five years of development.